MunifTanjim/minimo/exampleSite/content/docs/opengraph.md

 ## Twitter Cards

-Minimo has built-in support for [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards).
+Engimo has built-in support for [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards).

 You can set these options in your `config.toml` files to provide additional information for Twitter Cards: